Osidur/STD/STD_Game/README.md

         Prefer hitpoints.
             When collision between projectile and Enemy; HP - 1.
         Prefer SFX.
-            Clonk on a sound file onto sum events.
+            Clonk on a sound file onto sum' events.

     Static towers (Towers)
         Need a point to sit on.